-To slow the spread of the Coronavirus, the City has closed all buildings to public access & all in-person services have been suspended through at least April 30, 2020.
+To slow the spread of the Coronavirus, the City has closed all buildings to public access & all in-person services have been suspended through at least June 14, 2020.
+The City is working to implement its Phased Service Restoration Plan, which will be announced to the public the week of June 8.

 For more information, email firstname.lastname@example.org.
 Note that response times may be delayed due to limited employee coverage.
 Your patience & understanding are appreciated.